Agent-X: Evaluating Deep Multimodal Reasoning in Vision-Centric Agentic Tasks: Benchmark

-The final \benchmark benchmark comprises a diverse set of queries covering multiple categories, including factual, interpretive, and generative tasks.
-The dataset is constructed using 14 executable tools, spanning six diverse environments, $e.g.$, autonomous driving\cite{cityscapes, nighttime,bdd100k}, security and surveillance\cite{fightdetection,anomalydetection, abnormal,aicity2023}, math reasoning\cite{mathvista,mathprogram,mathtraining}, web navigation\cite{mobileinterfaces,webarena}, sports\cite{sports1m,sportssurvey}, and generic visual reasoning~\cite{coco,gta}.
+The annotation effort amounted to roughly 50 hours per annotator, reflecting the full human refinement and validation process.
+Approximately 800K API tokens were used during benchmark construction.
 These categories are designed to support a wide range of multimodal reasoning tasks.
 The total number of tasks, query analysis, tool analysis, and annotation labor hours are detailed in Figure~\ref{fig:agentx-overview}.
 Most queries involve the use of two to four executable tools.
 This diverse setup ensures that \benchmark can comprehensively evaluate model performance across various tool-augmented reasoning tasks.
-A detailed Datacard describing the dataset’s purpose, structure, and collection process is included in Appendix~\S\ref{datacard}.